kdavies4/ModelicaRes/README.md

     sudo python setup.py install

-The [matplotlibrc](matplotlibrc) file in the base folder has some recommended revisions to [matplotlib]'s defaults.
-To use it, copy or move the file to the working directory or [matplotlib]'s configuration directory.
+The [matplotlibrc](bin/matplotlibrc) file has some recommended revisions to [matplotlib]'s defaults.
+To use it, move or copy the file to the working directory or [matplotlib]'s configuration directory.
 See http://matplotlib.org/users/customizing.html for details.

 ### Credits